[Long Read] Next Irish Election will test whether what a government does makes a difference

 Closer to home, Ireland will see its own ‘bare bellies in the car park’ faction fight played out between the three government parties and the opposition, if not later this year then certainly by February next year.

-Many have argued that after the next Irish general election Sinn Féin may enter government in Ireland north and south.
-It’s possible, in the way Scottish independence is still possible, but it is not inevitable.
+Many have argued that after the next Irish general election Sinn Féin will enter government in Ireland north and south.
+It’s possible, in the way Scottish independence is still possible, but not inevitable.

 Democratic politics is messy and certainly not as linear as some of these analyses tend to assume.
 Professor Tim Snyder notes on the Ezra Klein podcast that what he calls ‘the politics of inevitability’…